rezib/cloubed/doc/yaml.rst

   interface (eg. ``255.255.255.0``)

 These two parameters are globally optionals but they cannot be defined separately.
 They must be either both defined or both undefined.
+You should avoid using these deprecated parameters and definitely prefer ``address`` parameter instead.

 If the node virtual network interface is well configured, the DHCP service can then be defined.
 This service is controled within a dedicated ``dhcp``